papivot/pace-docs/PKS Harbor integration.md

 ```

 This happened because the Docker daemon running on the worker nodes does not have the required access to download the image and execute them.
-To do so, we need to provide the worker nodes with the requir
+To do so, we need to provide the worker nodes with the required credentials to access the private registry.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMTM5Njk2MzYsNDk4NTQyMzM2LC0xOT
+eyJoaXN0b3J5IjpbMTk0MzI4ODYyMyw0OTg1NDIzMzYsLTE5MD
-A0NTM5MDk2LDEwNjIyNDc1OTksMTYwMDgxMzEwNSwtMTU1MjQy
+Q1MzkwOTYsMTA2MjI0NzU5OSwxNjAwODEzMTA1LC0xNTUyNDIx
-MTkwMCwxODg4MTIzMTExLDExOTczMzcxOTksLTQwNTczNzAzLC
+OTAwLDE4ODgxMjMxMTEsMTE5NzMzNzE5OSwtNDA1NzM3MDMsLT
-03NDEzODMyMzNdfQ==
+c0MTM4MzIzM119
 -->